Future of Aalto ARTS

 Craftmanship, embodied knowledge and materiality

 Aalto ARTS has a strong academic background and history of practice-based and practice-led research and design.
-The School is a place to combine different ways of thinking: academic knowledge as well as experiential knowledge, acquiring information and understanding by hands-on doing.
+The School is a place to combine different ways of thinking: academic knowledge and creative practice as well as experiential knowledge, acquiring information and understanding by hands-on doing.
 This combination creates unique insights into the nature of our realities.

 ARTS INFRA workshops offer some of the most well equipped and well staffed, hands-on learning opportunities in Northern Europe.
 Our students’ and faculty’s myriad of ideas are put into practice with concrete experiences in the workshops and studio spaces that are available to all.